Healthcare GRC

 Privacy Concerns Arise as AI Chatbots Enter Healthcare

-While there are exciting ways this technology can improve patient experiences and drive efficiency, the use of AI chatbots raises real concerns about patient data privacy and security that are palpable to consumers, compliance experts and notably, from legislators.
+While there are exciting ways this technology can improve patient data management and drive efficiency, the use of AI chatbots raises real concerns about patient data privacy in healthcare and security that are palpable to consumers, compliance experts and notably, from legislators.

 One example is Italy’s temporary ban of ChatGPT following issues over possible privacy violations and failure to verify users were at least 13 years of age.